-To be found guilty, you must not only be found to have driven in a way that menaces someone else, but to have done so with the intention of menacing the other person (if the court finds you ought to have known that the other person might be menaced).
+To be found guilty, you must not only be found to have driven in a way that menaces someone else, but to have done so with the intention of menacing the other person (or in circumstances where you ought to have known that the other person might be menaced).

-The offence is made out whether the other person is menaced by a threat of personal injury or by a threat of damage to property; and whether or not the other person or that property is on a road or “road-related area”, which the Road Transport (Safety and Traffic Management) Act defines as:
+The offence is made out whether the other person is menaced by a threat of personal injury or by a threat of damage to property and whether or not the other person or that property is on a road or “road-related area”.
+The Road Transport (Safety and Traffic Management) Act defines a road-related area as:

 - an area that divides a road; or